 Black lambs rarely stay jet black as the sun will fade their color.
 But when sheered will be jet black underneath.

-Merle is when a lamb is black with scattered "celestial" looking white markings (looking sort of like a galaxy.)
-Often a black ewe with spotted genetics will throw this color.
+Black Spotted is when a lamb is black with scattered "celestial" looking white markings (looking sort of like a galaxy.)

 The spotted genetics will often show up on a black lamb as a white mark on the face.
 This happens often with a white ewe bred to a spotted ram.
 This white spot will often show on a black lamb indicating it carries the spot gene.

 This gray ewe started out jet black with no white hairs at all.
 She turned to this lovely gray over three years.
 Many of the black lambs will turn to this.
 When this ewe is sheered, she is gray... not black at the roots.